-The network code shall set out how to determine the breakdown of available firm capacity between the different long and short term capacity services5.
+The network code(s) shall set out the way in which the breakdown of available firm capacity between the different long and short term capacity services7 is determined.
 At least 10 percent of the available firm capacity at interconnection points shall be set aside for firm short term capacity services.
-The amount of capacity for each capacity service shall be aligned between adjacent transmission system operators and be subject to review by national regulatory authorities.
+The amount of capacity for each capacity service shall be aligned between adjacent Transmission System Operators and be subject to review by National Regulatory Authorities.

-The network code shall set out the procedures followed by transmission system operators to offer all available capacity in a transparent and non-discriminatory manner as long and short-term firm capacity services and as interruptible capacity services.
-The transmission system operators shall offer the firm capacity available plus:
+The network code(s) shall set out the procedures followed by Transmission System Operators to offer all available capacity in a transparent and non-discriminatory manner as long and short-term firm capacity services and as interruptible capacity services.
+The Transmission System Operators shall offer the firm capacity available which includes:

-- any remaining firm capacity not previously allocated, - any capacity from previous allocations surrendered by capacity holders, and - any unused capacity released through congestion management procedures (including use-it-or-lose-it mechanisms).
+- any remaining firm capacity not previously allocated, - any capacity from previous allocations surrendered by capacity holders, and - any unused capacity released through congestion management procedures (including use-it-or-lose-it or use-it-or-sell-it mechanisms).